Dear Santa poster

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This reveals the protagonist's commitment to Liam makes his first wish, actively choosing to accept Satan's help despite his misgivings, crossing into a world where his selfish desires can be fulfilled., moving from reaction to action.

 The Collapse moment at 81 minutes (75% through) represents the emotional nadir.
 Here, Liam faces the devastating culmination of his wishes—perhaps a family member is seriously hurt, or he loses the genuine relationship that mattered most, or Satan reveals the true cost of the deal (his soul).
-The "whiff of death" as everything Liam truly values is destroyed., shows the protagonist at their lowest point.
+The "whiff of death" as everything Liam truly values is destroyed., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 86 minutes initiates the final act resolution at 80% of the runtime.
 Liam has a realization: he must make a final, selfless choice to undo the damage.
 He learns the loophole or discovers that true selflessness can break Satan's hold.
 Armed with new understanding, he makes the conscious choice to sacrifice what he wants for others., demonstrating the transformation achieved throughout the journey.